Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Method

-With our main result, Theorem~\ref{bellmanclosed}, we prove that the set of mapped expectile statistics is Bellman-closed, for a simple projected Bellman operator based on our mapper.
-In order to establish our main theorem, we first prove the following lemma, that ensures our dual regression estimator approximates the target distribution well in the limit of an infinite number of quantile/expectile fractions:
+The proofs for this lemma and all results below are included in the appendix.
+We are now able to prove our main result, Theorem~\ref{lemma}, i.e., that our dual regression projection operator approximates the target distribution well in the limit of an infinite number of quantile/expectile fractions: